[Opinion] Could north Cyprus unilaterally join euro to escape Turkey's lira?

 First, upon accession to the EU all new member states are required to join ERM II for at least two years before they can adopt the euro.
 Under a reunification scenario, it would be absurd to impose a two-year embargo on the use of the euro on one half of the island.

 Second, during this transition period a so-called "central exchange rate", the irrevocable conversion rate at which the changeover to the euro from the national currency should take place would need to be in place.
-This would not be applicable given in the unusual case of north Cyprus there exists no national currency to begin with.
+This would not be applicable given in the unusual case of north Cyprus where there exists no national currency to begin with.

 Under normal circumstances the EU would not accept a unilateral adoption of the euro by any state aspiring to join the EU before it fulfils the Maastricht Treaty.
 The European Central Bank (ECB) emphasises that it "neither encourages nor facilitates" unilateral adoption of the euro.